 Many gun manufacturers have sights that will give you [email protected] POA with a specific round.
 For example, for years the standard for the .38 special was the 158-grain bullet.
 Most .38 special/.357 magnum fixed sight revolvers seem to be manufactured for a center POI @ a POA at 25-yards.
 The standard for the .45 ACP was a 230-grain bullet and gun manufacturers made their sights for center at 25 yards.
 It seems that my 9mm Glock pistol sights are spot on for 124-grain ammunition.

 Most adjustable sights have adjustments for windage and elevation.
 In addition, adjustable sights allow compensation for varying cartridge bullet weights or propellant loadings, which alter the round’s velocity and external ballistics and thus its trajectory and point of impact.
 Some adjustable sights, like those found on my Bersa 380, allow for the adjustment of windage but not for elevation; I must use holdover or hold-under as applicable to the ballistic characteristics of the ammunition.

 All of the above assumes that the gun is held in the “vertical” position.
 Holding a gun at an angle changes the dynamics.

-In the left image of the above figure, you can see that the sights are set for a (near) perfect sight picture with a “6 o’clockhold”.
+In the left image of the above figure, you can see that the sights are set for a (near) perfect sight picture with a “6 o’clock hold”.
 After firing three rounds, we see that they hit the target up and right.
 To compensate for this, we must move the sights to a position that is equal distance to the left and down.
-The affect of this move of the sight picture is shown in the right image.
+The effect of this move of the sight picture is shown in the right image.
 In short, in order to the rounds to hit center, the shooter had to hold-under and use left “Kentucky” windage.
 With adjustable sights, the shooter could compensate by simply adjusting the rear sight to maintain the original POA and put the rounds centered in the bulls-eye.